 Association of Economic Universities of South and Eastern Europe and the Black Sea Region

 On November 1996, after the appropriate preparatory work, the Rector of University of Macedonia, Thessaloniki, Greece, Professor Yannis Tsekouras, took the initiative to invite in Thessaloniki Rectors of Economic Universities, Heads of Economic Departments and Deans of Economic Faculties so as to establish the Association of South Eastern Europe Economic Universities (ASECU).
-The invitation was sent to Universities of Albania, Yugoslavia, Bosnia Herzegovina, Bulgaria, Romania and Greece.
-At the beginning 24 Universities of the previously mentioned countries corresponded, and these later composed the founding members of the Association.
-In the founding meeting the Statute was being approved and also was decided the enlargement of the Association to the Economic Universities of the other South Eastern Europe countries.
+The invitation was sent to Universities of Albania, Yugoslavia, Bosnia Herzegovina, Bulgaria, Romania, and Greece.
+In the beginning, 24 Universities of the previously mentioned countries corresponded, and these later composed the founding members of the Association.
+In the founding meeting, the Statute was being approved and also was decided the enlargement of the Association to the Economic Universities of the other South Eastern Europe countries.